Resilience, Hardiness & Healthy Boundaries, Parameters

 - Support us in what we do with our time, energy & resources

 Setting Boundaries Psychotherapy - What We Resonate - Noticing Our Energy, Vibration, Energy Inside & Outside Of Us Everything pulsates, vibrates, and when energy is in unison (including ourself - the quality of our temperament) there is coherence and when we let this force of energy come through us, we can experience our power.
 The universal energy (vibrations or vibes) of others (not just what we pick up from others, but also what we pick up in buildings, environments) affects us, as we too affect others, including our moods, thoughts, etc., universal consciousness.
 And being a trustee, guardian, expression of our energy may be important.
 (We respond to others' energy, more than actions and words.)
 Learning to ride the waves of internal/external energy, go with the flow, not fight against the waves, knowing how and when to rest, may be important (see also Physical Wellbeing - Being Well, Body Vitality & Breathing).
 Some of us may experience low energy, depleted energy, lethargy, tiredness and fatigue, exhaustion.
 What we put out energetically (e.g. our vulnerability and power), transmit to others, (see also Being Emotionally, Energetically Connected As A Couple) whether we are too open or closed, available or unavailable, whether we are willing to expand or contract, comes from the energy of our intention influencing the outcome and the counselling & psychotherapy can explore how our energy is affected by our intention.
 (Do we intend to radiate energy or be an energy drainer may be a useful question).
 The counselling may include looking at the influence of our consciousness, thoughts, perceptions, attitude, instinct and intuition, feelings, momentum, beliefs, desires, actions and how we envision things.
-We may also want to explore how we are in our self and body, what energises us, vibrates in us - see also Connecting To The Innocence Of Our Childhood - Our Child Within (Chinese culture refers to our life energy as qi, chi, ki), affecting what we attract, repel, transform - see also Internal Interconnectedness - Connecting Consciousness To Our Past, Present, Future, Sensing Our Aliveness, Space Beyond Us.
+We may also want to explore how we are in our self and body, what energises us, vibrates in us - see also Connecting To The Innocence Of Our Childhood - Our Child Within (Chinese culture refers to our life energy as qi, chi, ki), affecting what we attract, repel, transform - see also Internal Interconnectedness - Mystery Of Time & Connecting Consciousness To Our Past, Present, Future, Sensing Our Aliveness, Space Beyond Us.
 Where we put our attention, our energy flows, what fires together, wires together.
 The frequency of our energy (whether through depression, hurt, anger, fear, judgement, lifestyle or love, laughter, gratitude, peace of mind, touch) affects others around us, other energies.
 We are a complex pattern of vibrations, energies and may also want to align our energy, be in touch with the different forms of energy, the electro-magnetic field in our heart: energising our mind, the energy of nature, the planet (see also Energy & Quality Of Trees), the will, our physical energy, vitality, our sexual energy, spiritual energy, the energy of love, our emotional energy.
 What we do with the energy of anger can matter to us, as can a need to explore karmic energy.
 We may want to explore how we might de-press our energy, our mental energy, our creative energy, our spontaneity, our being in the moment, our relationship to others' energies (so we are not easily invaded by others' energies, vibrations - see also Boundary Setting Therapy - What Are Personal Boundaries) connected to the wider world, ethereal energy, universal energy.
 (See also Laws Of Attraction & Manifesting What We Need)

 Not everything that counts can be counted, and not everything that can be counted counts.William Bruce Cameron